-19.1.
-Policy The Pastor/Minister of Parish Life or Principal is responsible for ensuring that all Independent Contractors used by a Parish or School comply with the law and that they qualify as Independent Contractors.
+- 19.1.
+Policy The Pastor/Minister of Parish Life or Principal is responsible for ensuring that all Independent Contractors used by a Parish or School comply with the law and that they qualify as Independent Contractors. - 19.2.

-19.2.
 Policy Improperly defining a new hire as an Independent Contractor can raise significant legal issues that can result in large penalties, workers compensation claims, and legal cost.
-The Parish or School should contact the Diocesan Chief Financial Officer or Chancery Controller to determine the proper definition of a planned new hire as an Independent Contractor.

-19.3.
-Policy Prior to the start of work, the head management person must obtain a signed W-9 from the Independent Contractor and verify that the Independent Contractor carries liability insurance and Workman's Compensation Insurance for all employees.
+The Parish or School should contact the Diocesan Chief Financial Officer or Chancery Controller to determine the proper definition of a planned new hire as an Independent Contractor. - 19.3.
+Policy Prior to the start of work, the head management person must obtain a signed W-9 from the Independent Contractor and verify that the Independent Contractor carries liability insurance and Workman's Compensation Insurance for all employees. - 19.4.

-19.4.
 Policy All Independent Contractors shall execute a written contract in the form provided by the Diocese for the hiring of Independent Contractors.
 If the Independent Contractor requires the use of its form contract [such as a building contractor], the contract shall be submitted to the Diocese prior to execution for review.
-Note: Examples of the services and/or material providers subject to this policy include landscaping, maintenance, contract accounting services, and construction contractors.

-19.5.
-Policy All Independent Contractors must be paid through the Diocesan Office of Financial Services Accounts Payable Department to ensure that payments are properly handled and that 1099 forms are prepared at the end of the year.
+Note: Examples of the services and/or material providers subject to this policy include landscaping, maintenance, contract accounting services, and construction contractors. - 19.5.
+Policy Individual sites are responsible for issuing 1099 forms to the Independent Contractors to whom they've paid and submit the related copies to the IRS per the designated deadline.
+The forms are expected to be prepared regardless of the IRS dollar threshold.
+(Some vendor payments miss the site threshold but because they service multiple sites, will exceed the aggregate amount at a Diocesan-wide level.)
+If the Chancery made those payments to the vendors on behalf of the parish or school, the Chancery will prepare the 1099 reporting.
+Additionally, the Chancery Finance Department is able to assist with the submission of all 1099 forms, including those for payments made direct by the sites, as long as the request for assistance is made by December 31.

 19.6.
-Policy The Parish or School that hired the Independent Contractor is required to maintain complete records f copies supporting the hire as an Independent Contractor, including but not limited to the W-9, the contract, proof of liability and worker's compensation insurance, and all evidence submitted as proof of Independent Contractor status.
+Policy The Parish or School that hired the Independent Contractor is required to maintain complete record of copies supporting the hire as an Independent Contractor, including but not limited to the W-9, the contract, proof of liability and worker's compensation insurance, and all evidence submitted as proof of Independent Contractor status.